-For more information, see JSON log events reference list
+For more information, see JSON log events reference list.

-It is common to aggregate logs from all servers with log analysis tools so that the logs can be easily searched and analyzed.
+You can aggregate logs from all servers with log analysis tools so that the logs can be easily searched and analyzed.
 When logs are aggregated, you can use log analysis tools to determine which events occur in proximity to each other, which servers encounter the same problems, and when problems first occur.

 Although you can configure log aggregation and analysis tools to understand different log file formats, a simpler method is to emit all logs from Open Liberty servers in JSON format.
 As JSON is a self-describing format, log analysis tools are typically able to consume JSON logs without the need for format-specific parsing instructions.
 Open Liberty can format its message log and console output in JSON format.

 With Open Liberty, you can write your logs to the console in JSON format and rely on the server management system to automatically consume and parse console logs.
 This flexibility enables servers to run in different environments without modifying the server log configuration.